conjure-cp/conjure-notebook/README.md

 You do not have to use Google Colab to use Conjure Notebook.

-In yout favourite Jupyter environment, run the following to install the Conjure Notebook extension.
-You need to make sure Conjure and its backend solvers are available in your path for this to work.
-The latest [Conjure release](https://www.github.com/conjure-cp/conjure/releases/latest) can be found on Github, just download the `-with-solvers` archieve for your operating system and place its contents in your PATH.
+In yout favourite Jupyter environment, run the following to install the Conjure Notebook extension. **You need to make sure Conjure and its backend solvers are available in your path for this to work.** The latest [Conjure release](https://www.github.com/conjure-cp/conjure/releases/latest) can be found on Github, just download the `-with-solvers` archieve for your operating system and place its contents in your PATH.

 ```
 %pip install --quiet git+https://github.com/conjure-cp/conjure-notebook.git@v0.0.9
-%load_ext conjure
+%reload_ext conjure
 ```